sqlpad/sqlpad/DEVELOPER-GUIDE.md

 # specifying the path to the test file and --exit to exit after tests have run
 npx mocha test/path/to/file.js --exit
 ```

-## Releases

-SQLPad tries to follow [semantic versioning](https://semver.org/).
-As an application, this primarily means breaking HTTP API changes, breaking configuration changes, or major UI design changes will result in a major version bump.
-Minor and patch version bumps will consist of enhancements and fixes.

-For all enhancements, core SQLPad functionality should not be altered in any major way unless planned for an upcoming major release.

-The primary means of distributing SQLPad is via Docker Hub images.
-Images are automatically created off of git tags pushed to the repo matching the version format `v<major>.<minor>.<patch>`.

-To simplify the creation of package.json version bumps and tag creation, the `scripts/version.sh` may be used to cut a new release.
-Make updates to `CHANGELOG.md` followed by running `scripts/versions.sh 3.4.5` (or whatever the version number may be).